prakol16/circuits/README.md

 This is a very general notion of recursion, which includes most kinds of basic structural recursion.
 For example, almost all common list operations (fold, filter, map, zip, etc.) can be converted to use `stack_rec` in a very straightforward way.
 Similarly, binary number addition and multiplication are also in this form.
 A future goal is to do this conversion automatically (we will see in the next section that it is very mechanical).

 Thus, showing that `stack_rec` runs in polynomial time (subject to certain `polysize_safe` conditions) allows us to do most structural recursion easily.
+Note that in some sense, `stack_rec` on trees is already the most "general" kind of recursion (branching factor > 1).
+In particular, since all data types are encoded as trees, if the encoding is natural, then any data type's `stack_rec` will be a function of `tree.stack_rec`.
+Thus, in the primrec mathlib PR, once we show that `stack_rec` is primitive recursive for trees, we can quickly port it to lists, nat, etc. In the polynomial-time case, unfortunately, it is a little more subtle, though it should still be doable.
+In this repository, however, we have simply manually proven `stack_rec` is polytime for lists (separately from trees).

 #### Worked example (list.zip)